Shrewsbury–Chester line: Construction

 The North Wales Mineral Railway, connecting Chester via Wrexham to Ruabon, had been constructed from 1844 to take advantage of mineral rights.
 However, realising that it offered connection opportunities between the Port of Liverpool and the industrialised Midlands, the railway applied to extend to Shrewsbury.
 This was refused by Parliament.

-Forming an independent group of similar investors, a Private Act of Parliament authorising the construction of the Shrewsbury, Oswestry and Chester Junction Railway passed in 1845.
+Forming an independent group of similar investors, a local act of Parliament, the Shrewsbury, Oswestry and Chester Junction Railway Act 1845 (8 & 9 Vict. c. xlii), authorising the construction of the Shrewsbury, Oswestry and Chester Junction Railway passed in 1845.
 Initially the proposal was to build a completely new line from a junction south east of Chester, it would cross the River Dee near Farndon completely by-passing the North Wales Mineral Railway between Wrexham and Chester.
 The route would then go through Overton-on-Dee across the Dee again near Chirk before reaching Oswestry and then heading to Shrewsbury.
 However, in July 1846, the North Wales Mineral Railway merged with the Shrewsbury, Oswestry and Chester Junction Railway to form the Shrewsbury and Chester Railway.

 The formation of the new company immediately led to a revision of the plans.
 Construction of a new line and junction south east from Chester was abandoned.
 The new company would only need to build a 30 mi line between Shrewsbury and the North Wales Mineral line at Wrexham.
 Likewise when construction was completed by 1848, the final route also bypassed Oswestry (one of the scheme's original destinations).
 Instead the town would be served by a branch line between a halt in the town and Gobowen.

 On 24 May 1847, five passengers were killed and many were injured in the Dee Bridge disaster.
 A Chester to Ruabon train fell 11 m into the River Dee, following the collapse of the Dee Railway bridge on the outskirts of Chester.
 A girder, which had cracked in the middle, gave way as the train crossed.
 The engine and tender managed to reach the other side of the bridge but the carriages crashed into the river.
 The bridge was engineered by Robert Stephenson despite warnings from civil engineer, William Fairbairn.
 He had warned Stephenson about the problems using cast iron girders only a few months before construction of the bridge at a meeting at the Institution of Civil Engineers in London, but his advice was ignored.
 A Royal Commission following this accident led to a re-evaluation of the use of cast-iron in railway bridges.
 Many new bridges had to be reinforced or rebuilt.